mickeytheq/hades/docs/index.md

 ## Creating a new card

 Most Hades functionality is accessed via the r-click menu under `Hades`.
 To create a new card do r-click `Hades -> New card`.
 Hades cards are not created via the normal Strange Eons `New Game Component` option as that mechanism is not compatible with the flexibility Hades offers on creating cards.
-See [card faces](feature/cardfaces.md)
+See [card faces](feature/cardfaces.md) for more information.

 ## Migrating existing AHLCG projects